Roboto-Automo/Books_Catalogue/README.md

 * Duplicate book entries are prevented by the validates_uniqueness_of method.

-Currently each logged in user is able to view, edit and delete all books.
-The next task is to add the ability for users to create their own books and only be able to view, edit and delete their own books.
+Multiple user accounts can be made.
+Each logged in user is only able to view, edit and delete books they have created.
+They are not able to view, edit or delete books created by other users.
+The seed data however can be seen/edited and deleted by all users, but is only there as a useful starting point for testing the application.

 # Installation and Setup